temporalio/documentation/docs/troubleshooting/troubleshooting.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide provides troubleshooting solutions for potential Temporal errors and edge cases.
+The following guides provide troubleshooting solutions for potential Temporal errors and edge cases.